 Use this method if you are logged in to Windows using your Azure Active Directory credentials from a federated domain.

-Start Management Studio or Data Tools and in the Connect to Server (or Connect to Database Engine) dialog box, in the Authentication box, select Active Directory Integrated Authentication.
+Start Management Studio or Data Tools and in the Connect to Server (or Connect to Database Engine) dialog box, in the Authentication box, select Active Directory - Integrated.
 No password is needed or can be entered because your existing credentials will be presented for the connection.

 Active Directory password authentication